fmgarage/fx-reports/docs/getting-started/integration.md

 `C:\Users\<User>\AppData\Local\FileMaker\Extensions\AddonModules\`

 If FileMaker has been running while copying the add-on, it must be restarted.
 Now, going into layout mode and switching to 'Add-ons' in the left sidebar, add-ons can be added to the application with the `+` button at the bottom.
-Choose "FX_Reports" in the list to add the elements necessary to talk to FX_Reports.
+Choose "FX_Reports" in the list to add the elements necessary to talk to **FX Reports**.

 The add-on does not replace the FX_Reports database but merely provides a connection and simplifies the integration into an existing solution.

-### Manually with copy/paste
+### 2. Manually with copy/paste

 The target file, `FX_Reports.fmp12` and `FX_ReportsExample.fmp12` must be located in the same directory or on the same server.